Lacework Publishes Second Edition of The Modern CISO Network: Board Book

 A May 2023 Harvard Business Review survey of 600 boardrooms revealed just 47 percent regularly interact with their company's CISO.
 That's likely because most boards don't have anyone with the security expertise to speak the CISO's language.
 According to research from the CAP Group conducted in early 2023, among Fortune 100 companies, just 51 percent have directors with relevant cybersecurity experience.
 The situation is even more alarming in the Fortune 500, where only 9 percent of boards have directors with a strong understanding of cybersecurity.
 In the Russell 3000, just 8 percent of companies have directors with cybersecurity acumen.
 These statistics underscore the urgent need for organizations to prioritize cybersecurity expertise at the board level to effectively address the evolving threat landscape.

 New regulations add inertia to the need for cybersecurity expertise in the boardroom.
 Since the publication of the first edition of the Modern CISO Network: Board Book in June, the Securities and Exchange Commission (SEC) announced new cybersecurity rules that go into effect on December 15.
-The SEC rules require the Board of Directors of public companies to disclose which members have security experience, make timely disclosures of material incidents, and issue annual reports of the company's cybersecurity risk management, strategy, and governance.
+The SEC rules require the Board of Directors of public companies to make timely disclosures of material incidents and issue annual reports of the company's cybersecurity risk management, strategy, and governance.

 The moment for boards to add cybersecurity expertise is now, and the second edition of The Modern CISO Network: Board Book highlights more than 200 board-ready cybersecurity leaders.